 HOW WILL I RAISE CONCERNS IF I NEED TO?

-• Talk to us – firstly contact your child’s class teacher or SENCo or Head teacher
+• Talk to us – firstly contact your child’s Class Teacher, SENCo, Inclusion Team or Headteacher

 • We pride ourselves on building positive relationships with parents.
 We are open and honest with parents and hope that they are able to do the same with us.